A new feture was recently added to ArcGIS Pro so that when a python toolbox is refreshed it will popup with the Warning: "

 If you only use Python Toolboxes from yourself/your organization which are all trusted, you could consider setting BlockNonSystemPythonToolbox to No.

-Hey @philnagel, sorry for the confusion, since this came in by a different route (identified by way of your ideas post), there's no support ticket for it.
+Hey @philnagel, sorry for the confusion, since this came in by a different route (identified by way of the ideas post), there's no support ticket for it.
 I confirmed there is an internal issue tracking this bug for inclusion in the current release cycle (ArcGIS Pro 3.6).
 The reason this idea hasn't been updated publicly with an "in product plan" status change is because we are treating the defect separate from the idea you posted, which was to add an option to whitelist toolboxes/directories.
 Status for the idea is what is tracked here.

 Feel free to ping us again here if you need another update on the (separate) defect.